skyscrapers/documentation/coding_guidelines/concourse.md

 Here are some recommendations and best practices for writing Concourse pipeline and task definitions.

+> [!TIP]
-**TIP**: Pivotal has a [repository with Concourse pipeline samples and recipes](https://github.com/pivotalservices/concourse-pipeline-samples), which is very useful and comprehensive.
+> Pivotal has a [repository with Concourse pipeline samples and recipes](https://github.com/pivotalservices/concourse-pipeline-samples), which is very useful and comprehensive.

 ## Naming